ShubhamRRana/WaterTankerAppv1/SUPABASE_MIGRATION_PLAN.md

   license_expiry DATE NOT NULL,
-  driver_license_image_url TEXT NOT NULL, vehicle_registration_image_url TEXT NOT NULL, is_approved BOOLEAN NOT NULL DEFAULT false, is_available BOOLEAN NOT NULL DEFAULT false, total_earnings NUMERIC(10,2) NOT NULL DEFAULT 0, completed_orders INTEGER NOT NULL DEFAULT 0, created_by_admin BOOLEAN NOT NULL DEFAULT false,
+  driver_license_image_url TEXT NOT NULL, vehicle_registration_image_url TEXT NOT NULL, total_earnings NUMERIC(10,2) NOT NULL DEFAULT 0,
+  completed_orders INTEGER NOT NULL DEFAULT 0,
+  created_by_admin BOOLEAN NOT NULL DEFAULT false,